NVIDIA-AI-Blueprints/aiq-research-assistant/docs/security-testing.md

 # Prompt Content Filtering Tests

-This guide covers basic testing of prompt content filtering in the AIRA (AI Research Assistant) application.
+This guide covers basic testing of prompt content filtering in the AI-Q Research Assistant application.

 ## Overview

-AIRA implements **pattern-based content filtering** for user prompts.
+AI-Q Research Assistant implements **pattern-based content filtering** for user prompts.
 This validates user input to detect and reject prompts containing suspicious text patterns that may indicate prompt injection attempts.

 ### What This Does:
 - **Instruction Override Detection** - Blocks prompts containing patterns like "ignore all instructions"